imagej/imagej.github.io/pages/Creating_Imglib2_images_in_MATLAB.md

 In [MATLAB](MATLAB "wikilink"), we are limited to native type images (float, uint8, uint16, ...) represented as native arrays.
-The matching ImgLib2 container for this is the .
+The matching ImgLib2 container for this is the {% include GitHub content="repo=imglib|path=core/src/main/java/net/imglib2/img/array/ArrayImg.java|label=ArrayImg"
+%}.

 Because ImgLib2 authors wrote nice static utilities, our work is relatively easy.
 The class `ArrayImgs` has all the methods you need, one